eb4j/mdict4j/README.md

 # MDict4J library

-MDict is one of popular dictionary formats. md4j, aka.
-MDict for Java, is a parser library for it.
+MDict is one of popular dictionary formats. mdict4j is a parser library for MDict dictionary v2.

 ## License